jbx-protocol/juice-docs/docs/dao/README.md

 # About JuiceboxDAO

-JuiceboxDAO invests in the development of the Juicebox protocol and the ecosystem around it, enabling capital formation for people and projects.
+JuiceboxDAO invests in the development of the Juicebox protocol and the ecosystem around it, enabling global capital formation for people and projects.

 JuiceboxDAO's finances and developments are accounted for entirely in the open, and it invests exclusively in open source initiatives.
 To participate, read the [contributing guide](contribute) and [join the Discord](https://discord.gg/juicebox).
-The DAO has Discord Town Halls every Tuesday at 23:00 UTC.
-[Read about previous ones](/town-hall) or stop by and say hello.

-We believe open operations gives investors, builders, and consumers the best possible outcomes for the least possible costs or risks of power aggregating to intermediaries.
+We believe open operations established entirely on blockchains gives investors, builders, and consumers access to the global internet market at an unprecedented scale, while reducing risks of intermediary control.

 - Learn about the DAO's core values in the [Foundation](foundation).
 - If you are interested in contributing to the DAO, read the [Contributor Guide](contribute).
-- Visit the DAO's [Governance Portal](https://jbdao.org) to learn about and participate in DAO governance.
 - To learn more about JBX, read [JBX & Fees](/dao/jbx/).
 - Learn more about the [Juicebox Ecosystem](/user/resources/ecosystem/).